oferei/json-gate/README.md

 Applies only to instances of type `'object'`.

 This attribute is similar to the _properties_ attribute, but the keys are regular expression patterns instead of property names.
-Any instance property whose name fits a pattern must be valid according to the appropriate schema.
+Any instance property whose name fits a pattern must be valid against the appropriate schema.

 Example: